 The materials to make a marker include those used in making the ink and the body components, such as the cap, tip, body, and ink reservoir.
 As for the ink, there are solvents, colorants, resins, additives, preservatives, and water.
 And for the body components, there are plastic, powder, water, polyester, and so on.

-Based on the differences between markers ink, usually, we can divide the makers into alcohol-based markers and water-based Markers.
+Based on the differences between marker ink, usually, we can usually divide the makers into alcohol-based markers and water-based Markers.
 Therefore, what are the differences between these two?

 Affordable to Expensive

 There's no trick to drawing with markers.
 All you need is a marker and a sheet of paper and you're ready to begin.
 Although you can start drawing right away with them, it's always a good idea to start with a light pencil sketch, as once you lay down your lines with the marker, you can't remove them.
 The amount of color you get depends on the amount of pressure applied to the tip.
 The more pressure applied, the darker and more saturated the color will be.
 For very light lines, apply less pressure.

 As a leading stationery and office brand in China, Deli Group provides a lot of marker pen choices such as deli dry marker pens and fluorescent marker pens, and you can always choose the product you like on the relevant page.
 If you have been inspired by our markers, there's no time to just like now!